syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Appearence.md

 SkinStorage.SetVisualStyle(Chart1, "Office2007Blue");
 {% endhighlight %}

-> Note: Shared.WPF assembly should be referenced in the project to make use of this settings.
+N> Shared.WPF assembly should be referenced in the project to make use of this settings.

 Various Built-In skins supported are: